ThatLionLady/discovqc/README.md

 - *DistributedCoverage-Individual.R*: Can be opened in rstudio to manually make plots for an individual sample.

-- *DistributedCoverage-wBashArgList-Grid.R*: Rscript with bash arguments for use with *DisCovQC_grid.sh* for making a grid plot from a list.
+- *DistributedCoverage-wBashArg-Grid.R*: Rscript with bash arguments for use with *DisCovQC_grid.sh* for making a grid plot from a list.

 # Example Output